eatyourpeas/checktick/docs/encryption.md

 **Issue**: "Incorrect passphrase" error when trying to view data

 **Solutions**:

 - Verify caps lock off
 - Check for extra spaces
 - Retrieve passphrase from password manager
-- If using organization encryption, verify you have current passphrase (may have been changed)
+- If using Organisation encryption, verify you have current passphrase (may have been changed)

 ---

 **Issue**: Forgot passphrase

 **Solutions**:

 - Check password manager
 - Check physical backup location
-- For organizations: Contact organization owner
+- For organizations: Contact Organisation owner
 - **If truly lost**: Data is unrecoverable - consider disabling encryption (loses access to encrypted data)

 ---